Alkoarism/OpenGL_Examples/v0_04-Sound/README.md

 *size* byte size of the _data_ container.

-*offset* byte size of the vector data to be updated on the buffer from whitch to start changing values.
+*offset* byte size of the vector data to be updated on the buffer from which to start changing values.

 A key point is that, while the constructor creates a VBO to store all the vertex data of any object, the Update() function can change a chunk of data points at each vector set.
-An example of usage would be as follows, where the aim is to pass an array to modify 32 values óut of 1000 vertices that ocupy 32 bytes each, stored into a previously created VBO:
+An example of usage would be as follows, where the aim is to pass an array to modify 32 values out of 1000 vertices that ocupy 32 bytes each, stored into a previously created VBO:

 ```C++
 unsigned int vertexSize = 32